|Chase Lo, Executive Director

 |Melissa Lai, Administrative Assistant

 Ni hao!
 My name is Melissa (Lai Jian Rong).
-I am the Administrative Assistant now at CCNCTO.
-I was the project coordinator for a few CCNCTO projects, such as the Workers’ Rights Project (2013-2014), Toronto Civic Literacy Collaboration Project (2014-2016), and the Eldercare Research Project (2016).
+I am the Administrative Assistant at CCNCTO.
+I was the project coordinator for a few CCNCTO projects, such as the Workers’ Rights Project (2013-2014), Toronto Civic Literacy Collaboration Project (2014-2016), and the Elder Care Research Project (2016).
 I have enjoyed my work and the work CCNCTO does for the community quite well.
 I believe that community should be connected by empowerment and various community-led cross-generation and cross-cultural civic awareness activities.
-CCNCTO provides me such opportunities to learn and support the connection happen.
+CCNCTO provides me such opportunities to learn and support the connection to happen.

 |Jaclyn Wong, Project Manager (Live Well, Take Action: Ambassador Program for East Asian Youth)